jealford/multispectral_camera/README.md

 The image can be downloaded [here](https://downloads.ubiquityrobotics.com/pi.html) We used the “2019-06-19-ubiquity-xenial-lxde” file.

 Use an image writing software like [Etcher](https://www.balena.io/etcher/) to write this image to your micro SD card for the Pi.
-A 16GB card minimum is recommended but even larger is prefered if planning to capture large amounts of high resolution images and/or video.
+A 16GB card minimum is recommended but even larger is preferred if planning to capture large amounts of high resolution images and/or video.

 Upon first boot, the Pi will resize it’s file system to fill the SD card, this may take a few moments.

 The username is `ubuntu` with password `ubuntu`.

-The image comes with a Wifi access point which will come in use later but for now we will need to connect to the internet to grab updates and software packages.
+The image comes with a Wi-Fi access point which will come in use later but for now we will need to connect to the internet to grab updates and software packages.

-First, disconnect form the access point then connect to internet enabled wifi/ethernet and perform software updates.
+First, disconnect form the access point then connect to internet enabled Wi-Fi/ethernet and perform software updates.

     sudo apt-get update
     sudo apt-get upgrade